Osmo (game system): Newton

 Newton is a physics-based game where players direct small bouncing balls into targeted areas by drawing platforms and ramps, or even by placing physical objects in the playing space.

 Numbers

 Numbers is an ocean-themed math game, where players try to pop bubbles and free fish by getting an effective combination of number tiles on the table.
-GeekDad said, “Seeing it in action feels almost magical–you throw a bunch of tiles out there, and the app uses the camera to read them instantly, displaying them on the screen and adding them up (or multiplying, as the case may be).”

 Masterpiece

 Masterpiece uses computer vision to analyze any image and translate it into a traceable image.
-According to VentureBeat, “It’s an app that enables kids and adults to become digital artists and regain confidence in their ability to draw.”

 Coding Awbie

-Players learn about coding by placing magnetically linking coding blocks in sequences to control a character (Awbie) on an adventure.
-New Atlas called Coding Awbie “a good way of introducing younger children to the concepts of logic and problem solving.”
+Players learn about coding by placing magnetically linking coding blocks in sequences to control a character.

 Monster

 Mo, the monster, takes kids real-life drawings and incorporates them into his animated world.
-“The whole thing is then automatically saved as a video clip, which you can share with grandma,” reported Wired magazine.
-In 2017, Osmo introduced a Spanish-language version of Monster, voiced by actor Jaime Camil.

 Pizza Co.

 Pizza Co. combines cooking and entrepreneur play with interactive tokens representing ingredients and money.
-Pizza Co. won a Gold Award from Parents’ Choice, who said the game “immerses children in basic mathematics skills blended with hours of imaginative and cooperative play.”

 Coding Jam

 Coding Jam teaches coding concepts through the creative act of making music.
-“An open-ended music studio with dozens of characters and instruments, Coding Jam is intuitive enough for a 5 year old but offers enough complexity for a 10 year old to master and mix intricate compositions,” according to Venturebeat.

 Hot Wheels™ MindRacers

 Osmo partnered with Mattel to create MindRacers, a game combining real Hot Wheels™ cars with virtual on-screen racetracks.
-MindRacers is the first Hot Wheels™ product that says it is for both “boys and girls” on the box.